Does Medicare Cover Eye Exams?

 Not all Medicare Advantage plans have all these optional benefits and coverage, and not all plans may be available in all areas.
 You must continue to pay your Part B premium, plus any additional premium required by your plan, and premiums may vary depending on the plan you choose and where you live.
 You will also be responsible for any copayments, coinsurance amounts, or deductibles required by your plan.

 Some Medicare Advantage plans require you to get your care from providers in the plan’s network, or offer you significant savings if you choose the plan’s preferred providers.
-If you enroll in a Medicare Advantage plan, you still have all the same rights and protections you get with Original Medicare, and you can still return to Original Medicare during the Medicare disenrollment period between January 1 and February 14 of every year.
+If you enroll in a Medicare Advantage plan, you still have all the same rights and protections you get with Original Medicare, and you can still return to Original Medicare during the Medicare Open Enrollment period between January 1 and March 31 of every year.
+You can also switch from one Medicare Advantage plan to another during this period.